-In April of 2018 the NDEP will begin working with the Nevada Governor’s Office of Energy to provide funding for the development of the Nevada Electric Highway.
-It is expected that the full 15 percent (the maximum percentage allowed for Category 9 expenditures) of Nevada’s allocation will go to support the development of the Nevada Electric Highway initiative and other qualifying strategic plans for electric vehicle charging infrastructure put forth by the Office of Energy.
+In April of 2018 the NDEP began working with the Nevada Governor’s Office of Energy to provide funding for the development of the Nevada Electric Highway.
+It is expected that the full 15 percent (the maximum percentage allowed for Category 9 expenditures) of Nevada’s allocation will go to support the development of the Nevada Electric Highway and other qualifying strategic plans for electric vehicle charging infrastructure put forth by the Governor's Office of Energy.

 The NDEP has established a listserv email list for parties interested in following developments in the Nevada VW Fund program.
-If you would like to join the list, please select “VW Settlement - Nevada Mitigation Fund” from the “Select a Newsletter” button at the bottom of this page.
+If you would like to join the list, please select “VW Settlement - Nevada Mitigation Fund” from the “Get Notices” button at the bottom of this page.

 - You can learn more about the Volkswagen Clean Air Act Partial Settlement